Mac Tutorials

 Use these steps to check for energy use in Activity Monitor:

-3. Use the 12 hr Power tab to see how much energy processes have used in the past 12 hours
+3. Use the 12 hr Power tab to see how much energy was spent in the past 12 hours.

 4. Quit apps that are using a lot of energy.